Web application security in Python

 So that you are prepared for the forces of the dark side.

-So that nothing unexpected happens.
+So that nothing unexpected happens in your code.

 Nothing.